 Collaboration is not a revolutionary concept.
 A Grimm’s fairy tale describing villagers working together to produce a delicious stone soup has been teaching children the concept for centuries.
 Boulting understand the importance of collaboration and that it needs to be at the heart of every project if it is to be successful.
-Here, Brian Donaldson, group business development authority at Boulting, explains the benefits integrated project delivery (IPD) and the collaborative culture it produces, can bring to engineering projects.
+Here, we explain the benefits integrated project delivery (IPD) and the collaborative culture it produces, can bring to engineering projects.

 Integrated project delivery is a collaborative alliance which aims to integrate the best aspects of people, systems, business structures and practices to optimise the results of a project.